What Education Do I Need for a Career in Biomedical Engineering?

 Biomedical engineering is the combination of engineering methods and medical or biological research.
 Because of the nature of the field, a minimum of a bachelor's degree is required for individuals working in biomedical engineering, although graduate degrees are also available for those seeking to specialize or advance in their careers.
 Read on to learn more about these education options.
 Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

-According to the Biomedical Engineering Society (www.bmes.org), most undergraduate programs for biomedical engineering offer a Bachelor of Science degree, but some programs award a similar degree called a Bachelor of Arts.
-It takes most students four years to complete the coursework for a bachelor's degree.
-Many undergraduate biomedical engineering programs serve primarily as prerequisites to entry into a postgraduate program, but there are some entry-level jobs available to those who only have a bachelor's degree.
+- Baccalaureate Degree: It takes most students four years to complete the coursework for a bachelor's degree.
+While undergraduate biomedical engineering programs may serve as prerequisites to entry into a postgraduate program, some entry-level jobs are available to those who have a bachelor's degree.

-Holding a Master of Science degree in Biomedical Engineering qualifies job candidates for a number of research and supervisory positions.
-Since many undergraduate programs cover the engineering aspects of the field, graduate programs tend to focus more on the biological and medical principles of biomedical engineering.
-Typical master's degree programs take two years to complete, in addition to the four years needed for the bachelor's degree.
+- Master's Degree: Holding a Master of Science degree in Biomedical Engineering qualifies job candidates for a number of research and supervisory positions.
+Since many undergraduate programs cover the engineering aspects of the field, graduate programs tend to focus more on research and practical applications of biological and medical principles in biomedical engineering.
+Typical master's degree programs take one to two years to complete.

-A Ph.D. program allows students to study particular areas within biomedical engineering.
-Students can specialize in areas such as molecular biophysics or advanced physiology.
-A doctorate can take between two and four years to obtain, in addition to the time required to complete previous coursework, but job candidates with a Ph.D. are often very well-qualified for high-paying positions in research or college teaching.
+- Doctorate Degree: A Ph.D. program typically aims to prepare students for advanced research particular specialized areas of biomedical engineering.
+Students can specialize in areas such as molecular biology or cell and tissue engineering.
+A doctorate can take between up to four years to obtain.
+Job candidates with a Ph.D. are often very well-qualified for positions in teaching or research for private or government organizations

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: